espressif/esp-idf/docs/en/api-reference/system/console.rst

 - :example:`system/console/basic` demonstrates how to use the REPL (Read-Eval-Print Loop) APIs of the Console Component to create an interactive shell on {IDF_TARGET_NAME}, which can be controlled over a serial interface, supporting UART and USB interfaces, and can serve as a basis for applications requiring a command-line interface.

-- :example:`system/console/advanced` demonstrates how to use the Console Component to create an interactive shell on {IDF_TARGET_NAME}, which can be controlled over a serial port, providing a basis for applications that require a command-line interface.
+- :example:`system/console/advanced` demonstrates how to use the Console Component to create an interactive shell on {IDF_TARGET_NAME}, which can be controlled over a serial interface, supporting UART and USB interfaces, providing a basis for applications that require a command-line interface.

-.. only:: esp32s3

-    - :example:`system/console/advanced_usb_cdc` demonstrates how to create and interact with an interactive shell with a command-line interface, over the {IDF_TARGET_NAME}'s USB_OTG peripheral.

 API Reference
 -------------